Deleting Amazon S3 objects - Amazon Simple Storage Service

 • Delete multiple objects – Amazon S3 provides the Multi-Object Delete (DeleteObjects) API operation that you can use to delete up to 1,000 objects in a single HTTP request.

-Programmatically deleting objects from a version-enabled bucket
+Deleting objects from a versioning-enabled bucket

 • Specify a non-versioned delete request – Specify only the object's key, and not the version ID.
-In this case, Amazon S3 creates a delete marker and returns its version ID in the response.
+In this case, Amazon S3 creates a delete marker over the current version of the object and returns its version ID in the response.
 This makes your object disappear from the bucket.
-For information about object versioning and the delete marker concept, see Using versioning in S3 buckets.
+For information about object versioning and the delete marker concept, see Retaining multiple versions of objects with S3 Versioning.

 • If the version ID maps to a specific object version, Amazon S3 deletes the specific version of the object.